-Tax Freedom Day will occur in mid-April.
+Tax Freedom Day occurred in mid-April.
 That's how long taxpayers work to pay for federal, state, and local government revenue collection.
 It's more than they spend on food, clothing, and housing combined.

 Discretionary: Congress appropriate funds each year for agencies covered by the discretionary budget.
 It typically uses the president’s request as a guideline.
 But on February 9, 2018, Congress did something a little different.
 It approved a two-year discretionary spending bill for both Fiscal Years 2018-2019.
 The bill outlined spending targets for the base budget that covers standard department operations.
 The appropriations committees allocated funding based on that spending bill.

 Yet, the Trump administration released its budget request for FY 2019 on February 12, 2018.
 It is shown below next to the estimated spending based on the Congressional allocations.

 Mandatory: The budget office estimates mandatory benefits will cost $2.777 trillion.
 The mandatory budget is an estimate, not an appropriation.
 Congress can't change it as part of the normal budget process.
 Congress mandated the benefit payments when it passed the laws that created the programs.